 - Support school gardens and farm-to-school and garden-to-cafeteria efforts.

 - Ensure the resources and time for a healthy breakfast, lunch, and snacks for all children in schools and other institutions serving them.

 - Incentivize, encourage and partner with institutions to achieve communitywide health goals.

-- Expand opportunities for the production, sale and consumption of healthy food in parks, including partnerships with local producers.
+- Expand opportunities for the production, sale, and consumption of healthy food in parks, including partnershipsin collaboration with local producers, agencies, and organizations.